Introductory Themes in Luke

 Similarities with Matthew

 About 230 verses in Luke, most of which consist of sayings attributed to Jesus, appear in identical or similar form in Matthew and nowhere else among the biblical Gospels.
 Hardly any of these sayings, however, appear in the same place in the different orders of events given by Matthew and Luke.
-This suggests that each author knew about certain sayings attributed to Jesus, but determined independently where to place those sayings within the broader presentation of Jesus’ story.
-Many scholars conclude that these two Gospel authors were familiar with a written collection of Jesus’ sayings but made use of that collection in different ways, weaving various sayings into each of their narratives so as to lend particular perspectives on Jesus’ life and teachings.
+That suggests that each author knew about certain sayings attributed to Jesus, but determined independently where to place those sayings within the broader presentation of Jesus’ story.
+The Gospel authors are not simply relating an inherited history; they are arranging a story in a way meant to be meaningful.
+Many scholars conclude that the authors of Matthew and Mark were familiar with a written collection of Jesus’ sayings but made use of that collection in different ways, weaving various sayings into each of their narratives so as to lend particular perspectives on Jesus’ life and teachings.

 Who was Theophilus?